Norwegian Airlines starts at Munich Airport

 Increased flight frequencies in winter from Munich Airport

-Oman Air is increasing the frequency of its flights to Muscat to daily from December 19.
+Oman is increasing the frequency of its flights to Muscat to daily from December 19.
 Gulf Air, which has been connecting Munich with since July, will continue its four weekly flights in winter.
 Maldivian BeOnd will be offering twice-weekly direct flights to the from October 27 to complement the winter travel season.

 European winter destinations